ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 **Question 2**: Visually it looks like the best agreements between the DISF and GDISF are obtained for the smallest and largest values of $q$.
-Why does GDISF perform well for these values of $q$?
+Why does the Gaussian approximation perform well for these values of $q$?

 ## Calculated the diffusion constant of Argon